Modeling the emission spectra of polycyclic aromatic hydrocarbons by recurrent fluorescence: Theoretical model for RF relaxation

 where $C^{\text{PE}}_{ge}(\tau_g,\tau_{e})$ is given by

 The calculation of the correlation function from Eqs.~(\ref{eq:correl1}) and (\ref{eq:correlPE}) requires the knowledge of the eigenvalues and eigenstates of the vibrational Hamiltonians $H_g$ and $H_e$.
-In the general anharmonic case, this can only be achieved numerically and for small systems.
+In the general anharmonic case, the diagonalization step and the sum-over-states numerical evaluation of the correlation function can only be achieved for small systems.
 However, the problem can be largely simplified under the harmonic approximation.